 We guide you step-by-step through our unique remodeling process.

 We spend a great deal more on training than advertising.
 Because our associates know how to deliver the Westside Remodeling difference, they’ll exceed your expectations.

 Our office is staffed from 9:00 a.m. – 5:00 p.m.
-Monday through Friday and Saturday 11:00 a.m. – 3:00 p.m. to assure that your questions get prompt attention.
-Also our lead carpenters and remodeling consultants give out their cell phone numbers so you can reach them after hours for urgent matters.
+Monday through Friday and Saturday 11:00 a.m. – 3:00 p.m. to ensure that your questions receive prompt attention.
+Also, our lead carpenters and remodeling consultants give out their cell phone numbers, so you can reach them after hours for urgent matters.

 - One Project, One Team